Release Notes for JMRI 5.11.5 release

 OperationsPro

-- New feature, when building a train, the program now warns for set out
+- New feature, when building a train, the program now warns for set out and pick up

-and pick up conflicts between trains when using aggressive mode.
+conflicts between trains when using aggressive mode.

 Roster

-- New Roster Entries hold the decoder's programming mode, if defined, to use as a filter similar to
+- New Roster Entries hold the decoder's programming mode, if defined,

 e.g. ProductID.